The Community Services Department has wheelchairs and walkers available to loan. Call 440-899-3544 for more information and to reserve.

 Community Services works with the Police Department to manage the free home check calling service Are You Okay?TM for senior citizens and other qualified residents.

 Participants in the city receive a daily call to check on their welfare.
 If the call is not answered, the Police Department is notified and an officer is dispatched to the home to conduct a personal check-in visit.

 To register or see if you qualify, please contact us.

-Our Food Bank provides a monthly emergency three-day supply of non-perishable food, holiday baskets at Easter, Thanksgiving and Christmas and other emergency needs.
+Our Food Pantry provides a monthly emergency three-day supply of non-perishable food, holiday baskets at Easter, Thanksgiving and Christmas and other emergency needs.

 How to Receive Help